Self-Care: A Christmas Gift From You to You (Part One)

 13. Make writing Christmas cards or wrapping gifts a pleasure– with music and wine by a twinkling tree!
 Take any task that may be overwhelming or that your dread, and set yourself up for success and enjoyment, rather than for tension and fatigue.
 I love quiet time where I put on my favorite timeless Christmas music (Bing Crosby, Nat King Cole, or a fabulous choir singing all the traditional carols), I pour myself a small glass of wine, and turn what could be a cumbersome task into a pleasurable holiday experience.
 Make yourself hot cocoa or hot cider if you prefer, nibble on your favorite Christmas treats, and just be in the moment.

-I have just finished a busy weekend singing in some beautiful concerts, and also just turned in grades for all my college classes.
-As much as I love what I do for a living– teaching and singing, I am ready for some down-time!
+As much as I love what I do for a living– teaching, singing, and blogging, I am ready for some down-time!
 I have many more ideas about how to make self-care a part of your holiday season, not to mention engaging in self-care the rest of the year!
 But for now, my self-care is to post this blog, and then use my morning to catch up on some things that I need to do for Christmas.
 They will be tasks I mostly enjoy doing (or more importantly, that I will approach in an enjoyable way).
-It will help me feel calm and in control of my day, before I’m off to my parents, and later back to teaching voice lessons for my private studio.
+It will help me feel calm and in control of my day, before I’m off to my mom’s, and later back to teaching voice lessons for my private studio.